abbeyseto/ScrutiniXAI/README.md

 ## Backend
 The backend is built using [FastAPI](https://fastapi.tiangolo.com/).
 The `main.py` file contains the endpoints.
 The `models` folder contains the models used in the project.
 The `utils` folder contains the functions used in the project.
 The `data` folder contains the data used in the project.
 The `templates` folder contains the templates used in the project.
 The `static` folder contains the images used in the project.

+### Note
+> Please note that the project is still in development and some features are not yet implemented.

+> Also, this project will download some models and data the first time you run it.
+This may take a few minutes.